MichaelKasper1/Cancer_Dependency_Predictor/supplementary/database_dictionary_and_preprocessing/Readme.md

 ## **Data Dictionary**

 The django app uses a MongoDB database.
-These are data within the database:
+These are the data (collections) within the database:

 - **gene_annotations** Comes from running the code described below within the Gene Annotation Table section.
 - **exp_file** Example data for example button.
 Right now, the data comes from the [code ocean]( https://codeocean.com/capsule/7914207/tree/v1).